-This integral goes to $0$ when $\varepsilon\to 0$, by Lebesgue's dominated convergence Theorem.
+This integral tends to $0$ when $\varepsilon\to 0$, by Lebesgue's dominated convergence theorem.
 This yields the result in this case.
 The general case follows from the density of $C_{00}(\R)$ in $C_0(\R)$ and the uniform estimate (\ref{estuAeps}).

 We now construct $\rho_{0,A}$.
 Let $F\in \A_0(\R)$ and consider two sequences $(f_k)_{k\in \N}$ of $C_0(\R)$ and $(h_k)_{k\in \N}$ of $H^1(\R)$ satisfying \eqref{ineA} and \eqref{equA2}.
 We let

 For any fixed $\varepsilon>0$, it follows from \eqref{proofpropcalfoncstep1} that for any $N\geq 1$,